A New Approach to Hydrogen Peroxide Room Disinfection

 Systems that take longer to achieve full-room coverage or require additional environmental controls can introduce delays and variability—particularly in high-throughput patient care settings.

-By contrast, systems designed for rapid, contained aerosol dispersion can achieve effective coverage more quickly, supporting more consistent use within existing workflows.
+By contrast, systems designed for rapid, contained aerosol dispersion can achieve effective coverage more quickly, supporting more consistent use within existing workflows and more reliable reduction of environmental pathogens.

 Implications for Infection Prevention